 Beaches on the Lizard

 The Lizard Peninsula has endless offerings if you’re on the hunt for a good beach.
-Surrounded by water on three sides, there are wide sandy options popular with surfers and sunbathers, and smaller, more intimate coves tucked into the coastline.
+With water on three sides, there are wide sandy options popular with surfers and sunbathers, and smaller, more intimate coves tucked into the Cornish coastline.
 Undoubtedly, one of the most well-known and justifiably popular places is Kynance Cove, a dramatic meeting of cliffs and sand that begs to be photographed.
-But we’ve found some great spots away from the crowds too, from rocky shores perfect for diving to peaceful beaches requiring a trek along the coast path.
+We’ve found some great spots away from the crowds too, from rocky shores perfect for diving to peaceful beaches requiring a trek along the coast path.
 Here are our top suggestions for beaches both renowned and unknown.

 Popular beaches: